danmux/floe/README.md

 ----------------
 Flows are coordinated by nodes issuing events to which other nodes `listen`.

-`Host` - Any named running Floe service, could be many on single compute unit (vm, container), or one each.
+`Host` - Any named running `floe` service, it could be many such processes on single compute unit (vm, container), or one each.

-`Flow` - A description of a set of Nodes linked by events.
+`Flow` - A description of a set of `nodes` linked by events.
 A specific instance of an flow is a `Run`

 `Node` - A config item that can respond to and issue events.
 A Node is part of a flow.
 Certain Nodes can Execute actions.

 The types of Node are.

-* `Triggers` - These are http or polling nodes that respond to http requests or changes in a polled entity.
+* `Triggers` - These start a run for their flow, and are http or polling nodes that respond to http requests or changes in a polled entity.
 * `Tasks` - Nodes that on responding to an event execute some action, and then emit an event.
 * `Merges` - A node that waits for `all` or `one` of a number of events before issuing its event.